created Mar 21, 2017

 Who cares except you.
 Maybe you order the posts on your homepage by YOUR favorites.
 Maybe your homepage is an "about" page, describing yourself, and your posts can be found in the archives section.

-Create feeds in one or more of the following: RSS, Atom, JSON, and Microformats, or create no feeds.
-If the latter and if people want to read your content, they'll have to visit your site directly, instead of scarfing your feed in a reader app.
+Create feeds in one or more of the following formats: RSS, Atom, JSON, and Microformats, or create no feeds.
+If the latter and if people want to read your content, then they'll have to visit your website directly, instead of scarfing your feed in a reader app.
 If that's unacceptable to the feed-reading geeks, then too bad.

 Most publishing systems produce at least one type of feed.
 The Indieweb promotes Microformats, which I find useful too.
 RSS is still heavily used.